hsc2021/SimQN/README.md

 ## Citation

-Please cite this paper if you use SimQN in your research.
+Please cite this publication if you use SimQN in your research.

 ```Bibtex
 @article{chen2023simqn,